rinocloud/rinocloud-matlab/README.md

 __tofile__: This argument defaults to true, but if it is set to false, the downloaded file will be returned as binary data (encoded in the uint8 format) and will not be saved to a file on your computer.

 __totext__: This argument defaults to false, but if set to true it will assume that the downloaded data is text.

+__format__: This argument should be specified if you want matlab to read a text file into an array.
+You can find out about setting format strings [here](http://uk.mathworks.com/help/matlab/ref/textscan.html).